-'An exceptional player' - what would Mount bring Man Utd?
+'An exceptional player' - what will Mount give Man Utd?

-Mason Mount: What would the England midfielder bring to Manchester United?
+Mason Mount: What will the England midfielder bring to Manchester United?

 Last updated on .From the section Man Utd

-Mason Mount is a top target for Manchester United as manager Erik ten Hag looks to inject fresh impetus into his side and build on an encouraging first season in charge.
+Mason Mount is heading to Manchester United as manager Erik ten Hag looks to inject fresh impetus into his side and build on an encouraging first season in charge.

-The deal has some way to go before we might see the 24-year-old England midfielder posing at Old Trafford with a red shirt, with the clubs still split on the player's valuation.

-United seem determined to get their man, making a third bid of £55m, as negotiations continue.
+United have agreed a deal worth £55m, plus £5m in add-ons, to sign England midfielder Mount from Chelsea.

-Mount has been an important player for Chelsea since breaking into their first team in 2019-20, but will he fit in at Manchester United?
+Mount, 24, has been an important player for the Blues since breaking into their first team in 2019-20, but will he fit in at Old Trafford?
 And how?

 'A top player and a top lad'

-United's interest in Mount is understandable.
+United's desire to sign Mount is understandable.

 Here is an industrious, intelligent, creative midfielder, entering his prime with a wealth of Premier League and international experience under his belt.
 What is not to like?
 Digging deeper only makes the case more compelling.